LeslieDancey/fme-server-FULL/data_download_service.md

 Notice that you can now run the workspace through either the Job Submitter or the Data Download Service.

 Click Data Download.

+**9. Run the Workspace**

+Once again you are presented with a web form, but this time the form is for running the workspace via the Data Download Service.

+As you did in Exercise 2c, scroll down to the Source GeoTIFF parameter and click Browse Resources to browse to the image files you uploaded previously.

+Select all of the images (or just a few that neighbor each other).

+Click Run Workspace on the bottom right to submit the job via the Data Download Service.

+**10. Download the Output**

+After a short time a Success page will appear which now includes a Data Download URL link.